 Step 4: How to Write a Blog Post, The Content Part

-You’ve got your topic, you’ve got your headline, and you’ve got your introduction -think of all of those as the appetizers, now you’ve got to get to your entree!
+You've got your topic, your headline, and your introduction.
+Think of all of those as the appetizers.
+Now you've got to get to your entree!

 But, AGAIN, how do you keep your readers interested?
 (Catching the theme yet?)